oaeproject/Hilary/README.md

 ## Running tests

 To run tests just make sure you have installed all dependencies (check wiki page on how to set up a dev environment) and run `npm run test`.
-To run tests on a specific module, just append its path as follows: `npm run test-module packages/oae-principals/tests`.
+To run tests on a specific module, just append its path as follows: `npm run test-module --module=oae-principals`.

 ## Get in touch